Northwest Arkansas by the numbers

 People who move from elsewhere find housing prices are affordable when compared to other U.S. regions, but the Northwest Arkansas home prices are rising.

-Records kept by the Arkansas Realtors Association show 28 percent of all home sales in the state's 75 counties occurred in Benton and Washington counties.
+Records kept by the Arkansas Realtors Association show 27 percent of all home sales in the state's 75 counties in January 2018 occurred in Benton and Washington counties.

-The association reported that the average price in Benton County was $221,268.
-In Washington County, sales averaged $216,635.
-Nearly 800 houses were sold in December 2017 in the two counties, and two-thirds of those sales were in Benton County.
+The association reported that the average price in Benton County was $233,632 in January.
+In Washington County, sales averaged $213,995.
+About 550 houses were sold in January 2018 in the two counties.

 Arts and Cultural